Join | Login

 Contemporary Social Issues is SPSSI’s official book series, published by Cambridge University Press.
 Grounded in their authors’ programs of research, works in this series focus on social issues facing individuals, groups, communities, and/or society at large, with each volume written to speak to scholars, students, practitioners, and policymakers.

-Prospective authors (and those with ideas) should contact the Series Editor, Brian Christens.
+Prospective authors (and those with ideas) should contact Series Editor Brian Christens.
 Most works are sole- or co-authored books (averaging around 80,000 words in length), although there is also room in the series for high-level research works that appeal to a predominately scholarly audience, such as monographs and edited volumes.
-Please review the Contemporary Social Issues Author Guidelines for more information about undertaking a book project with SPSSI.
+Please review the Contemporary Social Issues Author Guidelines for more information about the process of proposing a book for the series.

 The Contemporary Social Issues series with Cambridge University Press carries forward SPSSI’s long history of sponsoring books.
-It merges the missions of the two SPSSI-sponsored series published by Wiley, which are titled Contemporary Social Issues (for authored works) and Social Issues and Interventions (for edited volumes).
-Books in these series are listed below, including several forthcoming books which will be published with Wiley and Series Editor Emeritus, Dan Perlman.
+It merged the missions of the two previous SPSSI-sponsored series published by Wiley, which were titled Contemporary Social Issues (for authored works) and Social Issues and Interventions (for edited volumes).
+Books in these two series, both edited by Dan Perlman, are listed below:

 Marybeth Shinn & Jill Khadduri (2020)